DESinMinecraft/Minecraft-Nemesis-System/README.md

 Default zombies and skeletons won't spawn.
 This is intended.

 Husks/strays/pigman/piglin type mobs will have weapons, armor, and classes associated to them.
+They may even have unique armor trims.
 Dying to these mob types will generate a Nemesis in the server database.
 The Nemesis has a 50/50 chance of spawning at the location where you died or be despawned (for now... they'll come to harass you later).

 To view all Nemeses on the server, do **/npc list** (make sure you gave yourself /op).
 When starting a new world, die to 5 monsters (more if you have friends on) to generate new Nemeses.
 Once you have done so, you can run the command **/ex despawn <server.npcs>** and get started on surviving.

 If you need to select a Nemesis for whatever reason, look at them and do **/npc sel** or type out their ID in **/npc list** and do **/npc sel (id)**.
 With a Nemesis selected, you can despawn them (**/npc despawn**), teleport them to you (**/npc tphere**), teleport yourself to them (**/npc tp**), permanently kill them (**/sentinel kill**), etc.